toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

 Fuzzing capstone using AFL persistent mode

-Fuzzing is an automated testing technique that involves sending arbitrary input to a program and monitoring its input.
+Fuzzing is an automated testing technique that involves automatically sending input to a program and monitoring its output.
 It's a way to test for reliability as well as identify potential security bugs.
 Compared to manual auditing, fuzzing will only uncover real bugs that are actually reachable.

 Today we are fuzzing [capstone](http://www.capstone-engine.org).
 It's an open-source disassembly engine widely used in exploitation frameworks, disassemblers, debugging aids and other projects.